 Second, we communicate with you regularly.
 We use software that makes document review easier and allows you to check on your case at any time.
 Since many people are managing grief while also facing the probate process, this can be reassuring.
 It is one way we take a compassionate approach to the practice of law.
 You never have to worry about us leaving you in the dark.

-The Law Office of Lauren N. Peebles is located in downtown Oakland and serves the East Bay and San Francisco Bay areas.
+The Law Office of Lauren N. Peebles is located in Alameda at the Ballena Isle Marina on the San Francisco Bay.
 We can manage a probate case for you even if we did not draft the original will.
 Contact our office today to schedule your initial consultation.